ampproject/amp.dev/pages/content/amp-dev/community/governance.md

 * Sets and maintains the project guidelines.
 * Sets and maintains the project’s feature and bug fix process.
 * Enforces the Code of Conduct.
+* Approves changes to the AMP Charter and this document in coordination with the OpenJS CPC as described in the [AMP Charter](https://github.com/ampproject/meta/blob/master/CHARTER.md).
-* The TSC may designate entities to perform legal, security and privacy reviews of AMP code/features.
+* The TSC may designate entities to perform security and privacy reviews of AMP code/features.
+* The TSC may escalate legal questions to the Foundation.
 * Decisions within the TSC follow the decision-making policy, and are facilitated by the Facilitator or their designate.

 #### Membership <a name="membership-1"></a>